emrex32/pytodocadet/README.md

 It depends on where you installed.
 I recommend that you create a virtual environment before you install.
 So that you can easily find and run the program.

+After everything is done unzip pytodocadet-0.0.1.tar.gz file.
+And open your console or terminal.
+Navigate to folder of pytodocadet.py
+$python3 pytodocadet.py

 ## About the Program